SrivardhanR/aws-highly-available-scalable-webapp/README.md

 # aws-highly-available-scalable-webapp
 This repository contains the project files for building a highly available, scalable web application on AWS.
-This project is part of the AWS Academy Lab Project, where we implement real-world use cases using various AWS services to demonstrate best practices for scalability, availability, and cost optimization.
+This project is part of the AWS Academy Lab Project, where I implemented real-world use cases using various AWS services to demonstrate best practices for scalability, availability, and cost optimization.

 Project Overview
 This project involves multiple phases: